 Diagnosis of congenital hypothyroidism

-In many countries, all newborn babies are screened for congenital hypothyroidism, shortly after birth.
+In many countries, all newborn babies are screened for congenital hypothyroidism shortly after birth.
 This is done in hospital using a pinprick test that draws a small amount of blood, usually from the baby’s heel, to check their thyroid hormone levels.
-The baby will typically be checked for other conditions like cystic fibrosis and sickle cell disease at the same time.
+The baby will typically be checked for other conditions such as cystic fibrosis and sickle cell disease at the same time.

 If the baby’s thyroid hormone levels are not within the acceptable range, a doctor will order further blood tests to confirm the diagnosis of congenital hypothyroidism.
-They may also request a thyroid ultrasound to be performed in order to assess the physical status of the thyroid gland.
+They may also request a thyroid ultrasound scan to be performed in order to assess the physical status of the thyroid gland.
 Treatment will be started immediately.